osrf/gazebo_tutorials/gazebojs_install/tutorial.md

     curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
     sudo apt-get install -y nodejs

+You may have to install nodejs-legacy if the node command does not exist:

+    sudo apt-get install nodejs-legacy

 If you already have nodejs, make sure that its version >=0.12.x, and note that nodejs version 6.x has not been supported yet

     node --version